You Belong at the NAC

-National Ability Center, a rapidly growing national nonprofit, seeks drivers for adaptive recreation participants and groups.
-A primary function of this and every other job at the National Ability Center is to ensure that each member, guest and visitor of NAC receives the highest caliber of service.
+Summer Camp Counselors provide a safe, caring and fun environment for campers with varying cognitive and physical abilities during day and overnight camps.
+A primary function of this and every other job at the National Ability Center is to ensure that each member, guest and visitor of National Ability Center receives the highest caliber of service.

 HOW TO APPLY: